 - Seasonal variations

 - What to do in an emergency

-As part of our school and safety audits, Armadillo Safety Solutions will look at your trips and visits policies and procedures.
+Armadillo Safety Solutions will look at your trips and visits policies and procedures as part of our school and safety audits.

-When we talk about school security, we refer to anything that helps safeguard pupils and staff, allowing for people to teach and be taught in a safe and secure environment.
-Educational environments are widely considered to be some of the safest places; however, to maintain this, you must not ignore the potential threats or impact of security-related issues such as:
+When we talk about school security, we refer to anything that helps safeguard pupils and staff, allowing teaching in a safe and secure environment.
+Most would consider that educational settings are to be some of the safest places; however, to maintain this, you must not ignore the potential threats or impact of security-related issues such as: